 Maximum Velocity Premium Hunting Bullets

 Considering the costs of the various expenses that go into any hunt, the additional cost of premium bullets is negligible.
-Some well-informed hunters use premium bullets for all of their big game hunting.
+Some well-informed hunters use excellent bullets for all of their big game hunting.
 I am one of those hunters.

-How is the bullet resistant glass made?
+How is the bullet-resistant glass made?

 A layer of polycarbonate thermoplastic is sandwiched between two layers of glass.
-When a bullet is fired at the bullet proof, the bullet only manages to pierce the exterior layer of glass.
+When a bullet is fired at the bulletproof, the bullet only manages to pierce the exterior layer of glass.
 The bullet is stopped by the very strong and protective layer of polycarbonate thermoplastic.

-The interior layer remains unaffected and the people on the other side of the bullet resistant glass are safe.
+The interior layer remains unaffected, and the people on the other side of the bullet-resistant glass are safe.

-- Bullet proof glass is also made up of several layers of laminated glass.
+- Bulletproof glass is also made up of several layers of laminated glass.
 A special type of liquid rubber is used to glue the layers of laminated glass together.